marieotsuka/webtype-spring2021/content/lectures/01-html.md

 ## Semantic Markup
-Semantic: relating to meaning in language or logic

-Semantic markup establishes the hierarchy and structure of information.
+Semantic refers to how the elements relates to meaning in language or logic. **Semantic markup** establishes the hierarchy and structure of information.
 The latest version of html, html5, introduced several new elements (among other things) to improve how precisely a tag can describe the content it contains.

 - Read more on how [Semantic Markup is important for Web Accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)